RobinMeow/ribyns-kitchen/client/README.md

 The domain contains `feature-`'s (usually smart components which are routable, and hard to reuse).
 As well as `ui`'s (usually dumb components, reuseable) and utils which usually contains pipes (relating to the domain) and such.

+## ng generate x into domains folder

+generating stuff into the domains folder like this `ng g c ../domains/my-component --prefix ...`